Engin-Boot/get-started/pong-game.md

 - As a gaming company, we cannot recruit more people to give new features demanded by the community
-- In the course of time, it grows so big that we cannot understand it anymore
+- It grows over time, eventually crossing the limits of understanding

 ## The task